mariusGundersen/htmx-json/readme.md

 ### `json-if`

-You can conditionally have html using a template tag with `json-if`, and optionally `json-else`
+You can conditionally have html using a template tag with `json-if`, and optionally `json-else-if` and `json-else`

 ```html
 <template json-if="someCondition">